i5hi/helpers/vault_101.md

 Vault starts in a sealed state.
 In this state nothing can be accessed from vault.

-3/5 Unseal Keys are required to unseal the vault.
+3/5 Unseal Keys are required to unseal the Vault.

-Once the vault is unsealed, it remains in this state until a *seal* command is issued OR the server is restarted.
+Once the Vault is unsealed, it remains in this state until a *seal* command is issued OR the server is restarted.

 In the next part, we go into more detail on management of Unseal Keys and the Root Token.
 For now store them safely on your local working machine.